-Siskiyou County Code Section 10-6.1502(h)(6) requires one off-street parking space for the short-term vacation rental plus one additional space for each of the available sleeping rooms.
-Three sleeping rooms are within the proposed vacation rental; therefore, a total of four (4) off-street parking spaces are required.
-Adequate off-street parking exists on the East side of the residence.
-This requirement is itemized in Exhibit A-1 as Condition of Approval number 8 and made a part of this written staff report.
+Siskiyou County Code, Section 10-6.1502(h)(6) requires one off-street parking space for the vacation rental, plus one additional space for each of the available sleeping rooms.
+Four sleeping rooms are within the proposed vacation rental; therefore, a total of five off-street parking spaces are required.
+Adequate off-street parking exists on the property adjacent to the house for the required five spaces.